Preparing CCA learners for graduation

-CCA ensures graduating seniors are well-prepared for the transition from high school to becoming productive community members, CCA certified guidance counselors work with each learner to help them plan for life after graduation.
+CCA ensures graduating seniors are well-prepared for the transition from high school to becoming productive community members, CCA certified guidance counselors work with each student to help them plan for life after graduation.

 High school graduation requirements

-CCA high school learners must successfully earn a minimum of 24 credits to graduate.
-Learners will also complete a graduation project, build a student portfolio and meet state testing requirements.
+CCA high school learners must successfully earn a minimum of 21 credits to graduate.
+Students also will complete a graduation project, build a student portfolio and meet state testing requirements.
 A typical course load is six classes per semester.
 CCA high school learners must obtain the following course credits to graduate: